Enjoy Travel to Japan!

 Summary

-• Akashiyaki is an egg-rich flour-based gourmet dish originating from Akashi City, Hyogo!
+• Akashiyaki is an egg-rich batter specialty from Akashi City in Hyogo Prefecture!

-• Unlike takoyaki, it's typically eaten by dipping in dashi.
+• Unlike takoyaki, it’s customarily eaten dipped in dashi.

-• Akashi octopus is plump and delicious thanks to the tidal currents!
+• Akashi octopus is springy and delicious thanks to the strong currents.

 Frequently Asked Questions

 A: Akashiyaki has more eggs and is eaten with dashi.
-Takoyaki is usually with sauce!
+Takoyaki is usually served with sauce!

 Q: Where can I eat Akashiyaki?

-A: The area around Akashi Station in Akashi City is the place of origin, but there are also restaurants in Kobe and Osaka.
+A: The best place is around Akashi Station in Akashi City, Hyogo Prefecture, but you can also find it in Kobe and some places in Osaka.

 Q: What’s the recommended way to eat Akashiyaki?

-A: The basic way is to eat it with dashi, but it’s also delicious with sauce!
+A: The basic way is to dip it in dashi, but it’s also tasty with sauce!

-Enjoy the exquisite collaboration of fluffy batter and plump Akashi octopus!
+Enjoy the superb combination of fluffy batter and springy Akashi octopus!

 Discover More